ranifarhat/Y1YL-Labs/Session 2, JS 1/README.md

 ## Instructions:
+> Before we start, make sure to create a new Repl.it and call it "JS1"!

 ### Part 1 : User I/O
  - In the `<script>` tags OR your `.js` file, use `console.log` to print `"Hello, World"` to the console.